BP Portrait Award 2012 at the National Portrait Gallery

 In light of this it is easy to see how this year’s judges selected the first, second and third prize winners.
 Third prize winner Alan Coulson’s Richie Culver, Contemporary British Artist, captures his friend and fellow artist, whose unique and unusual appearance is both celebrated and diminished by the caring and laid-back persona that Coulson has managed to illuminate.
 Ignacio Estudillo’s second prize winning El Abuelo (Agustin Estudillo) is a haunting black and white portrait of his paternal grandfather and shows both mixed and complex feelings towards his grandfather, particularly in the way they relate to his own identity.

 This year’s first prize has gone to Aleah Chapin for Auntie.
 Chapin’s stunning large scale nude of a close family friend astutely captures the artist’s love for her friend’s unguarded and comfortable presence.
 In the painting, the subject is entirely at ease and this contentment (which the artist clearly experiences in her friendship with the subject) is likewise projected onto the viewer.

 All in all, this year’s BP Portrait Award is about relationships and the way our view of the people in our lives affects our view of ourselves.
 It is heartfelt, applaudably honest and very moving.

 The BP Portrait Award opens today at the National Portrait Gallery.
-Brilliantly, entrance is free.
-Find out more (and see some of the entrants) here.
+Entrance is free.
+For further information (and to see some of the entrants) visit the Award’s website here.